 You won’t find pictures of landmarks like you would in a traveller’s photo book.
 Yet each of the images is significant to their travels and their experiences.
 Take a look through the pages and you’ll gain insight into how to keep things fresh and interesting with the turn of each page.

-There are lessons to be learnt on framing images on-the-fly, remembering your camera and using it an interesting moments, and in setting yourself up to make the most of the photographic opportunities that you may encounter on a trip.
+There are lessons to be learnt on framing images on the fly, remembering your camera and using it in interesting moments, and setting yourself up to make the most of the photographic opportunities that you may encounter on a trip.
 But these lessons are not in writing, but in observing and questioning yourself.

 Andy explains Thomas’ method of teaching parkour – how he teaches you – and helps you learn by asking questions.
 Whether he realises it or not, Andy does the same with this book, if you’re a photographer, you can’t help but learn something from these pictures if you ask the right questions.

 From a Traceur’s Perspective

 This book is filled with images of two renowned traceurs in action; photographed by yet another well-known name in the ‘art of movement’.

 If you’re a traceur, each photograph with speak to you, and Andy’s recollection of their training will help you along with new ideas for your training.
-It will also encourage you to take a trip to meet your neighbouring traceurs, experience their training grounds, and to share a cameradrie and brotherhood that no other sport or discipline that I know has today.
+It will also encourage you to take a trip to meet your neighbouring traceurs, experience their training grounds, and share camaraderie and brotherhood that no other sport or discipline that I know has today.